 We’ll discuss the main reasons the Richmond water heater pilot light won’t light or stay lit in this section.

-Note: You can also read how to fix honeywell water heater troubleshooting.
+Note: Read our guide on how to fix Honeywell water heater troubleshooting.

 1. Thermocouple Issues